robustkode/robustkode/README.md

 - 👋 Hi, I’m @robustkode
 - 👀 I’m interested in Deep Learning
-- 🌱 I’m currently learning Nextjs
+- 🌱 I’m currently learning RNN
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...